asha23/wp-seed-timber/README.md

 The seed theme uses Gulp and NPM for dependency management.

-In your terminal, cd into your theme directory and execute
+In your terminal, cd into your theme directory and execute (This did originally use Yarn, but node-sass appears to be broken inside Yarn - So I reverted to NPM)

     $ bower install
     $ npm install